 Tax management of estates of deceased persons to be included in MyTax in 2027

-Starting 2027, the management of estates of deceased persons will be less burdensome than at present.
-When the planned improvements are in place, those who are shareholders or authorised agents of an estate will be able to manage the estate’s taxes in MyTax.
+Starting in 2027, to deal with the affairs of an estate of a decedent will be less burdensome than at present.
+When the planned improvements are in place, those who are shareholders or authorised agents of an estate will be able to manage information online, in MyTax, not only taxes but also the official data records on the heirs, inheritors, shareholders of the estate.

 The Tax Administration is developing new functionalities for MyTax for easier tax management for death estates.